-- Serve as chairperson of the Governing Council and arrange the schedule, time, and place for meetings of the Governing Council; - Serve as the employer for personnel who have responsibilities throughout the Local Plan area which will include, but not be limited to, the SELPA staff.
+- Serve as chairperson of the SELPA Governance Council and arrange the schedule, time, and place for meetings of the SELPA Governance Council; - Serve as the employer for personnel who have responsibilities throughout the Local Plan area which will include, but not be limited to, the SELPA staff.
 SELPA Executive Director.
-Employment of such personnel will be in accordance with personnel policies and practices of the San Luis Obispo County Office of Education including hiring, supervision, evaluation, and discipline;. - Employ appropriate classified personnel in support of the Local Plan area certificated staff; and - Provide suitable office space for both certificated and classified employees of the SELPA.
+Employment of such personnel will be in accordance with personnel policies and practices of the San Luis Obispo County Office of Education including hiring, supervision, evaluation, and discipline; - Employ appropriate classified personnel in support of the Local Plan area certificated staff; and - Provide suitable office space for both certificated and classified employees of the SELPA.

-Approved by Governing Council on January 9, 2009

-Reviewed and Approved by Governing Council April 12, 2013
+Approved by SELPA Governance Council on January 9, 2009 Reviewed and Approved by SELPA Governance Council April 12, 2013 Reviewed and Approved by SELPA Governance Council on March 13, 2020 Reviewed and Approved by SELPA Governance Council on May 12, 2023

-LP

-RESPONSIBILITY OF PARTICIPATING LOCAL EDUCATION AGENCIES (LEAS) 19.2
+RESPONSIBILITY OF PARTICIPATING LOCAL EDUCATION AGENCIES (LEAS)

-Adoption of the Local Plan requires consent of the governing board of each participating LEA.
+Adoption of the San Luis Obispo County Special Education Local Plan Area (SELPA) Local Plan requires consent of the governing board of each participating Local Education Agency (LEA).
 In adopting the Local Plan, each participating LEA agrees to carry out the duties and responsibilities assigned to it within the plan.
 Each LEA shall provide special education and related services to all eligible students within its boundaries, including students attending charter schools where a LEA of the SELPA has granted that charter.
 Each LEA shall cooperate to the maximum extent possible with other agencies to serve individuals with disabilities who cannot be served in the LEA of residence programs.
 Such cooperation ensures that a range of program options is available throughout the SELPA.
-LEAs may enter into additional contractual arrangements to meet the requirements of applicable federal and state law.
+LEAs may enter into additional contractual arrangements to meet the requirements of applicable federal and State law.